datalad/datalad-osf/README.md

-# DataLad extension for working with the Open Science Framework
+# DataLad-OSF: Opening up the Open Science Framework for DataLad
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-10-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->